bennyyclo/Cytofin/README.md

 ![Alt text](./images/Slide3.PNG?raw=true "Title")

 Description:
 In the event that the external references are not available, internal anchors can be used.
-Here, we identified the most stable channels as internal anchors using a PCA-based non-redundnacy score.
+Here, we identified the most stable channels as internal anchors using a PCA-based non-redundnacy score (NRS).
 A minimal of three channels should be selected to establish an internal refernece from which signal can be calibrated between CyTOF files.

 Function definition: